HimanshuArora1234/UserService/README.md

 Between the layers of the Onion, there is a strong dependency rule: outer layers can depend on lower layers, but no code in the lower layer can depend directly on any code in the outer layer.

+ ### Data persistence

+User's page view activity data will be stored into memory.
+Since we are using DDD approach so it's quite easy to have another implementation of page view data repository using a database and plug it in the infrasturcture layer instead of memory impelementation in future.